wordofwarning/wordofwarning.org/current/2019-springsummer/dye/index.md

 #### In Brief
 Is innocence sexy?
 Can infantilism get women what they want?
 A talcum powder explosion exploring the fetishisation of the female form and the morality of desire.

-Read interviews with Katy about *Baby Face* in <a href="http://www.miromagazine.com/theatre/edinburgh-2018-spotlight-baby-face" target="_blank">Miro Magazine</a> + <a href="http://www.theatrebubble.com/2018/07/edinburgh-fringe-2018-interview-with-katy-dye" target="_blank">Theatre Bubble</a>, and a new ★★★★ review from <a href="http://www.theguardian.com/stage/2019/mar/01/baby-face-review-terrifying-take-on-the-infantilisation-of-women-theatre-deli-sheffield" target="_blank">The Guardian</a>.
+Read interviews with Katy about *Baby Face* in <a href="http://www.miromagazine.com/theatre/edinburgh-2018-spotlight-baby-face" target="_blank">Miro Magazine</a> + <a href="http://www.theatrebubble.com/2018/07/edinburgh-fringe-2018-interview-with-katy-dye" target="_blank">Theatre Bubble</a>, and a new review in <a href="http://www.theguardian.com/stage/2019/mar/01/baby-face-review-terrifying-take-on-the-infantilisation-of-women-theatre-deli-sheffield" target="_blank">The Guardian</a> — ★★★★ "*a powerful performance*".

 <iframe src="http://player.vimeo.com/video/319703157" width="640" height="360" frameborder="0" allowfullscreen></iframe>